 PRASE tools (Patient Measures of Safety – PMOS and Patient Incident Reporting Tool – PIRT) can be provided free of charge on request.
 There are a number of different versions of PMOS now available:

-Questionnaires will be provided in a format suitable for use by whoever will collect the feedback, along with guidance on how to organise and score the data that is collected so that a report can be produced.
-A sample staff report will also be provided that illustrates how the data can be presented.
+Questionnaires can be provided to you in a format suitable for use, along with guidance on how to collect responses, organise and score the data so that a report can be produced.
+A sample report can be provided.
+Depending on your needs and our capacity, we may be able to provide support with data collection, analysis and feedback to staff for improvement.
+Please get in touch for more information.

 PRASE is a powerful, evidence based tool to capture patient feedback on patient safety.
 It is local (ward based, rather than top down) but with the capacity for trust wide collation.
 It can improve interdisciplinary relationships and enhance a culture of true patient-centred care.